-- A. Proposed program start dates: September 1, 2021 - B. Duration of Activity: Applicants may submit multi-year proposals with activities and budgets that do not exceed two (2) years from the proposed start date.
+- A. Proposed program start dates: April 1, 2021 - B. Duration of Activity: Applicants may submit multi-year proposals with activities and budgets that do not exceed three years from the proposed start date.
 Budgets submitted in year one can be revised/updated each year.
 Continued funding after the initial 12-month period of performance requires the submission of a noncompeting single-year or multi-year proposal and will be contingent upon available funding, strong performance, and continuing need.
 In funding a program one year, PRM makes no representations that it will continue to fund the program in successive years and encourages applicants to seek a wide array of donors to ensure long-term funding possibilities.
-Please see Multi-Year Funding section below for additional information. - C. Funding Limits: Summary budgets covering the entirety of the proposed project period must not exceed \$300,000 or they will be disqualified. - D. Anticipated Number of Selections for Full Proposal Development: PRM anticipates, but cannot guarantee, to select as many as twelve (12) submissions to be developed into full proposals through this announcement.
+Please see Multi-Year Funding section below for additional information. - C. Funding Limits: See specific guidelines above. - D. Anticipated Number of Awards: See guidelines above. - E. Anticipated Amount to be Awarded Total: See guidelines above.